'Idiot' Kiwi health minister breaks lockdown, keeps job

 WELLINGTON: New Zealand's health minister described himself as "an idiot" on Tuesday (Apr 7) for breaking lockdown restrictions, but kept his job coordinating the South Pacific nation's COVID-19 response.

-Health Minister David Clark said he offered his resignation to Prime Minister Jacinda Ardern after revealing he took a 20-kilometre drive to the beach with his family.
+Health Minister David Clark said he offered his resignation to Prime Minister Jacinda Ardern after revealing he took a 20km drive to the beach with his family.

 Clark admitted the trip was a clear breach of the country's strict lockdown rules, under which families must stay close to home, and his position meant he should have been setting an example.